chisui/dakka/thesis/main.md

 Unlike the previous example here a type class is used instead of a type family.
 Matching rules differ between type families and type classes.
-Type families allow Non-Linear Patterns, that is the same variable may occure multiple times inside of the pattern, but type classes do not.
+Type families allow Non-Linear Patterns, that is the same variable may occur multiple times inside of the pattern, but type classes do not.
 Type classes are matched exclusively by structure.
 As a result both instance declarations of `HElem` look the same to compiler.
-Constraints are only checked after the compiler already commited to a given declaration.
+Constraints are only checked after the compiler already committed to a given declaration.
-In this context `HElem e (e ': as)` is equvalent to `(e ~ a) => HElem e (a ': as)`.
+In this context `HElem e (e ': as)` is equivalent to `(e ~ a) => HElem e (a ': as)`.
 To prioritize which instance declaration will be chosen by the compiler the instances have to be annotated with overlapping instance pragmas.

 ### Heterogeneous Maps